 The Euro began circulation on January 1, 2002.
-Of the twenty-seven European Union member countries, seventeen have adopted the Euro: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Slovakia, and Spain.
+Of the twenty-eight European Union member countries, eighteen have adopted the Euro: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Slovakia, Spain and Latvia.

 Most businesses in France accept credit and debit cards as payment.
 Generally speaking, the best way to go is to withdraw cash from an ATM machine (“un distributeur”), located outside of most banks and post offices.
 The majority of them will have instructions in English as well as French.
 Debit cards will incur fewer fees than credit cards, so try not to rely solely on a credit card for your cash needs.
 Be sure to remember your PIN number!
 This method of withdrawing funds is far more convenient and less expensive than cashing travelers' checks.

 Before your departure, be sure to notify your bank as well as your credit card company in order to prevent a hold being placed on your card when foreign transactions appear, and to find out what kind of overseas fees they charge.
 Most likely there will be a 1-3% withdrawal fee per transaction, so you might consider withdrawing larger amounts less frequently and keeping the funds stashed at your apartment or well concealed in a small money belt under your clothing.